 The photographic image is both a form of fiction and a reference to the real.
 For many years I have been photographing my surroundings.
 In this new body of work, I am inspired by photographing architecture in my everyday life.
 Rather than seeking a view in the landscape, I have been creating paper maquette sculptures and photographing them in the studio.
-In the studio, the I use artificial light to transform the paper subject and create an illusion of space and depth.These internal architectural spaces are made to provoke a thought about a memory, an idea or decision.
+In the studio, I use artificial light to transform the paper subject and create an illusion of space and depth.These internal architectural spaces are made to provoke a thought about a memory, an idea or decision.
 A narrative emerges as light defines and distorts the physical characteristics of the paper model.
 The light and shadow reference the space between life and death.
-This work directly relates to this process of grief, the seemingly abstract concept of loss, the mysteries of the unknown, and juxtaposes light and dark, life and death.
+This work directly relates to a thoughtful process of decision making, the seemingly abstract concept of loss, the mysteries of the unknown.
+The light and dark in the image are juxtaposes as a metaphor for life and death.